Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 DN to LA: a workaround

-By law there is no conversion from DN to another permit.
-But in practice: you need to prepare a full LA document package while living on DN, leave Italy, and apply for an LA visa at a consulate abroad anew.
-The key is to build grounds and documents during the DN year: open a P.IVA, develop a client base, show Italian income.
+By law conversion from DN to another permit does not exist.
+But in practice: you should prepare a full LA document package while living under DN, exit Italy and apply for a LA visa at the consulate anew.
+The key is to build grounds and documents during the DN year: open a P.IVA, build a client base, show Italian income.

 Community member

-"After a student permit I applied first for attesa di occupazione, and now I work under a consulting contract, opened a Partita IVA, to renew my permit on the motive Lavoro Autonomo."
+"After a student permit I applied first for attesa di occupazione, and now I work under a consulting contract, opened a Partita IVA and extended the residence permit to a Lavoro Autonomo permesso.
+The path is longer, but without quotas and without leaving Italy."

 Unique feature of the Italian DN

-The Italian Digital Nomad is the only one in the world that allows working for Italian employers.
-This is a serious hook for those who want to convert it to another option — you can start building an Italian client base already on DN.
+Italian Digital Nomad is unique in the world in allowing work for Italian employers.
+This is an important foothold for those who want to convert it later — you can start building an Italian client base while on DN.

 Problems and refusals in 2026